BusinessImpactSolutions/UserPassManagerForWindows/README.md

-# User Pass Manager on Commandline for Windows
+# User/Pass Manager For Windows

+This is a Commandlike utility

+    Runs on Powershell Commandline

-Before you do anything, please create a file called `up.up` in your home directory on Windows,
+Before you do anything, please create a file called `up.up` in your home directory on Windows.

-    C:/Users/USER/up.up
+Using PowerShell:

+    New-Item -Path "C:/Users/USER/up.up" -ItemType File

+Using Notepad:

-making sure the file extension stays/remains as '.up'; Not '.txt' if you use a utility like notepad.
+Making sure the file extension stays/remains as `.up`; Not `.txt` if you use a file utility like notepad.

+See screenshot

+    public/how-to-create-file-with-custom-extension-using-notepad_2024-12-13-113356.png

 ## Installation